 - Fever of 100 degrees or greater

 - Diarrhea

 - Vomiting

 - Unidentified rash

 - Open sores especially on the face or hands

-- Head lice and/or nits (see complete Head Lice Policy)
+- Infestations

 - Red runny eyes

 If your child exhibits any of these symptoms, please keep him/her home.
-Students may return to school 24 hours after the last episode of vomiting or diarrhea has occurred or 24 hours after they are fever-free without the use of fever-reducing medication.
+Students may return to school 24 hours after the last episode of vomiting or diarrhea and are fever-free without the use of fever-reducing medication.